 What is the best therapy for anxiety?
 While anxiety therapy is very effective, which type is going to work for you will depend on several things.
 Therapy isn’t a one-size-fits-all deal.
 How to treat anxiety depends on you, your mental and physical symptoms, the severity, and the overall situation at hand.
 Every person who experiences anxiety does so uniquely.
 The common goal of any of the types of therapy for anxiety is to help you understand your feelings and become better at identifying your triggers so you can learn what to do differently to reduce and deal with anxiety.

 “Therapy offers permission to release the burden of anxiety.
 Anxiety can range from mild to severe, but it can be more difficult to manage if it’s not shared or discussed externally.
 Joining with professional support helps impart a better sense of control and even invites the possibility of relief and a space for joy, instead of feeling chained to shame.”Talkspace therapist Elizabeth Keohan, LCSW-C, MSW

-If you experience excessive fear, worry, or anxiousness regularly, you may be dealing with an anxiety disorder or another mental health condition.
+If you experience excessive, intense fear, worry, or anxiousness regularly, you may be dealing with a generalized anxiety disorder or another mental health condition altogether (obsessive compulsive disorder, panic disorder, or panic attacks may be culprits).
 If your anxiety is interfering with your ability to function, it’s important that you address it as soon as possible.
 Without treatment, symptoms of anxiety will likely continue to intensify with time.

 Don’t let your anxiety interfere with your life another day.
-Reach out to learn more about how Talkspace has helped countless people overcome their anxiety.
+Reach out to learn more how to deal with anxiety with Talkspace’s help..
 We can help you, too.